Chaste/Chaste.github.io/site/content/docs/user-tutorials/Monodomain3dExampleWithCvode.md

 #endif // CHASTE_CVODE
 ```

-The rest of the test is almost identical to the non-CVODE cell case,
+The rest of the test is almost identical to the non-CVODE cell case (just note the `#ifdef` tag).
-- just note the #ifdef tag and the comment about ODE timesteps.

 ```cpp
 class TestMonodomain3dExampleWithCvodeTutorial : public CxxTest::TestSuite